Teaching Elective Classes

 Those who already have earned a bachelor’s degree in a field like French or business and did not earn teacher certification at the same time, may complete a master’s program in education to become certified.

 The salary for elective teachers widely varies depending upon experience and the school setting.
-As a general guideline, the Bureau of Labor Statistics (BLS) shares that as of 2008 the average public school teacher job for grades k-12 earns between US$47,100 to US$51,180.
+As a general guideline, the Bureau of Labor Statistics (BLS) shares that the average public school teacher job for grades k-12 earns between US$50,680 to US$55,720.

 Depending upon the size of the school district, the elective teacher may be responsible for many different grades.